 The Chief Veterinary Officer is now encouraging all bird keepers across England to use the week to prepare, including taking steps to safeguard animal welfare, consult their private vet and expand housing where necessary.

-An AIPZ (Avian Influenza Prevention Zone) without housing measures remains in place across the whole of Wales and Scotland.
+An AIPZ (Avian Influenza Prevention Zone) without housing measures remains in place across the whole of Scotland.

 Read the full declaration for England: GOV.UK | Avian influenza: Housing order to be introduced across England.